Sleep Apnea Therapy – Newburyport, MA

 - Lack of concentration, memory loss, and behavioral changes due to lack of sleep

-In order to relieve the adverse effects of sleep apnea, patients traditionally use continuous positive airway pressure (CPAP) systems, and while these systems offer significant relief for most patients, some struggle to adjust to the sounds, smells, and feel of CPAP masks and airflow.
+To relieve the adverse effects of sleep apnea, patients traditionally use continuous positive airway pressure (CPAP) systems, and while these systems offer significant relief for most patients, some struggle to adjust to the sounds, smells, and feel of CPAP masks and airflow.
 Many are considered CPAP intolerant because they are unable to sleep peacefully while utilizing their CPAP systems.
 For these patients, we offer oral appliance therapy as an alternative.

 An oral appliance adjusts the jaw to sit slightly forward keeping the airway open.
-Custom fitted for superior comfort, oral appliances are light weight, portable, and effective.
+Custom-fitted for superior comfort, oral appliances are lightweight, portable, and effective.
 Even those patients who choose to utilize CPAP systems may wish to opt for a combination of the two treatment options.
 CPAPs are bulky and don’t travel well, but it’s simple enough to bring the small oral appliance anywhere.